 Snaking a drain isn’t anyone’s favorite job, so be prepared for a lot of muck, a nasty-looking clog and some unpleasant odors.
 When the clog has been removed, reassemble the drain and check for leaks.
 To prevent clogs or to break up a clog without tearing the drain apart, try an enzymatic drain cleaner like BioClean.
 The enzymes in BioClean will literally eat their way through the clog and open up a slow drain overnight.
 There is no potential risk to you or your pipes when you use BioClean because it contains no harsh chemicals – just natural enzymes that will gladly gobble up a nasty clog.

 When to ask for help: Sometimes a drainpipe clogs because it has calcified and just needs to be replaced.
 This can be a “worst-case” scenario for homeowners.
-If you have a drain that repeatedly clogs or always runs slowly, and snaking the drain hasn’t improved its performance, contact a plumber for an evaluation.
+If you have a drain that repeatedly clogs or always runs slowly, and snaking the drain hasn’t improved its performance, contact a drain cleaning and repair service for an evaluation.

 You can always count on Boston Standard Plumbing for assistance with all of your plumbing, heating and cooling needs.
-Call us anytime at (617) 288-2911 to schedule an appointment, or to help out with a plumbing, heating or cooling emergency.
+Call us anytime at (617) 288-2911 to schedule an appointment, or to help out with a plumbing repair, heating repair or emergency AC repair.
 We’re available 24 hours a day, and a licensed plumber always answers your after-hours calls.

 Boston Homeowners & Businesses:

 Plumbing, Heating or Cooling Problem?
 We Can Help!